If you need help buying a home, a joint borrower sole proprietor mortgage (also known as a JBSP mortgage) could be right for you.

-Despite being a non-legal owner of the property, the other parties are still responsible for the mortgage payments.
+Despite being a non-legal owner of the property, the other parties are still responsible for the mortgage payments and mortgage debt.
 They don’t have to make these if you can cover them alone but they have the option of supporting you with these if they are willing.

 However, if you were to default on your payments, the liability for the shortfall would fall on the other borrowers, even if they weren’t making contributions earlier.
 They need to be aware of this before agreeing to be on the application.
 If they aren’t able to contribute, their credit score would be negatively affected and this could damage their chances of future borrowing.